 A Dog Is Mans Best Friend

 However, did you know dogs can smell your feelings too?
 They can easily and quickly pick up some subtle changes in your body scent.
-Dogs can understand what you feel by just smelling your perspiration if you are anxious, nervous, or fearful.
+Dogs can understand what you feel by just smelling your sweat if you are anxious, nervous, or fearful.
 Did you know that they are also likely to know first if your lady of the house is pregnant!

 A Dog Can Improve Your Quality of Life

-If you are bored walking the same paths every day and your dog smelling the same patches of grass, you can try some of these activities that can shake up your routine:
+However, if you’re bored walking the same paths every day and your dog smelling the same patches of grass, you can try some of these activities that can shake up your routine: